 How your pet gets into their carrier may not seem like a big deal.
 If you have a dog or cat who struggles with their current carrier, or you’re trying to get them used to travel with you, this is one of the safest and easiest ways to make sure both of you are comfortable and calm.

-One of the biggest reasons people tend to choose a top loading option is because they’ve already experienced difficulties getting their pet to go into a carrier with a front or side door.
+One of the biggest reasons people tend to choose a top loading option is because they’ve already experienced difficulties in getting their pet to go into a carrier with a front or side door.
 Dogs have different personalities.
 If your dog isn’t necessarily used to a crate of any type, they may get nervous or anxious being ‘shoved’ into a front-loading carrier.

 Dogs are den animals by nature.
 Many people assume that all dogs like being crated or confined.
 This isn’t true for every dog.
 For some, it takes a lot of time and effort for crate training.
 In many cases, it’s the dog’s anxiety that makes this type of training difficult.
 Too many people put dogs into carriers as a type of punishment.

 So, whether your dog already has a ‘bad opinion’ of front-opening carriers, or they are anxious about being put into a smaller space, you can remedy the situation with a top opening door.
 Carriers with this type of opening allow you to comfortably lower your pet into the cabin and secure the door at the top.
 They don’t have to feel as though they are being pushed into a new, confined space.
 This can help to lower their anxieties and make it less likely for them to try to get out of the carrier when you’re traveling.

 Additional benefits to consider with a top door carrier include:

 - More room and comfort for your pet

 - Harder to jump out of the top than a front-loading door

 - Most doors come with latches or strong zippers for extra security

 - Pets can look out and up to see their surroundings